Languages of Africa: Phonological

-Tonal languages are found throughout the world but are predominantly used in Africa.
+Tonal languages are found throughout the world but are especially common in Africa - in fact, there are far more tonal than non-tonal languages in Africa.
 Both the Nilo-Saharan and the Khoi-San phyla are fully tonal.
 The large majority of the Niger–Congo languages are also tonal.
 Tonal languages are also found in the Omotic, Chadic and South & East Cushitic branches of Afroasiatic.
 The most common type of tonal system opposes two tone levels, High (H) and Low (L).
 Contour tones do occur, and can often be analysed as two or more tones in succession on a single syllable.
 Tone melodies play an important role, meaning that it is often possible to state significant generalizations by separating tone sequences ("melodies") from the segments that bear them.
 Tonal sandhi processes like tone spread, tone shift, downstep and downdrift are common in African languages.

 Syntactic

 Widespread syntactical structures include the common use of adjectival verbs and the expression of comparison by means of a verb 'to surpass'.
 The Niger–Congo languages have large numbers of genders (noun classes) which cause agreement in verbs and other words.
 Case, tense and other categories may be distinguished only by tone.
 Auxiliary verbs are also widespread among African languages; the fusing of subject markers and TAM/polarity auxiliaries into what are known as tense pronouns are more common in auxiliary verb constructions in African languages than in most other parts of the world.